-Starting my day with a blessing from Madurai Meenakshi Amman.
+Starting my day with a blessing from Madurai Meenakshi Temple.

 (photo credits : wikimedia)

-The word Meenakshi means the rule of the fish when is drawn from Tamil.
-It was a wonderful thing to take the blessings from this holy temple and started my day.
+The word Meenakshi means the rule of the fish when translated from Tamil.
+It was a wonderful thing to take the blessings from this prestigious temple and started my day.

 Breakfast at Murugan Idly shop